Postdoctoral Clinical Research Fellowship Program

 In this two-year Fellowship, a postdoctoral fellow in clinical/counseling psychology or family therapy pursues research and receives clinical training at The Family Institute at Northwestern University.
 The Institute conducts research on couples and family dynamics, mental disorders, and psychotherapeutic change.
 The Family Institute’s staff practice and its Bette D. Harris Family and Child Clinic annually provide over 71,000 therapy sessions to more than 6,500 individuals, couples and families from all walks of life, which makes it an ideal context for clinical training and research.

-Benefits include a $42,000 stipend, access to Northwestern University Libraries and Northwestern University Wildcard benefits, 4 weeks of paid time off, health insurance and liability insurance, opportunities for professional development.
+Benefits include a $47,476 stipend, access to Northwestern University Libraries and Northwestern University Wildcard benefits, 20 days of paid time off, health insurance and liability insurance, opportunities for professional development.
 The fellowship position offers teaching opportunities, mentorship, and career development.
-Upon completion of the fellowship, the fellow should have the supervised clinical hours required to become licensed in the state of Illinois.

 - Interested applicants should apply on the Applying for a Fellowship page of our website.

 - The application deadline is January 5, 2018 and interviews for selected candidates are held in early February.

 - You may submit materials electronically or by postal mail.

 - If you have questions about the Clinical Research Postdoctoral Fellowship program: